edwinst/c64_light_fantastic_reverse_engineering/README.md

 The BBC protocol seems to work like this:

-- read the first byte
+- read the first byte (the leading #$0D of the first tokenized line?)
 - main loop:
-    - read a byte
+    - read a byte (this should be the high byte of a tokenized line number)
     - if the byte has bit 7 set, then quit
-    - read a byte
+    - read a byte (this should be the low byte of a tokenized line number)
     - read a sequence of 1..n bytes, terminated by #$0D (carriage return; which is also stored)
     - repeat main loop

+This protocol looks like it is meant to read a tokenized BASIC program.
+Each line starts with a #$0D character, followed by two bytes for the line number.
+If the line number is >= 32768 unsigned ($8000), the receiver stops.